-BIDDEFORD POOL AND WOOD ISLAND, BIDDEFORD (1st CD) - The Biddeford Board of Selectmen initiated a maintenance request through the District in 2015 stating that a significant portion of the 6-foot anchorage and 10foot channel had shoaled and were causing issues to local fishermen and the recreating public.
+BIDDEFORD POOL AND WOOD ISLAND, BIDDEFORD (1st CD) - The Biddeford Board of Selectmen initiated a maintenance request through the District in 2015 stating that a significant portion of the 6-foot anchorage and 10-foot channel had shoaled and were causing issues to local fishermen and the recreating public.
 The District completed sampling of the project in 2016 and is currently working on a draft Environmental Assessment to determine an appropriate placement location of dredged material.
-A Public Notice on the project is expected in early 2018.
+Environmental coordination with Federal and state agencies began in January 2018 and led to a series of meetings concerning submerged aquatic vegetation in the Wood Island entrance channel.
+The District is currently compiling a matrix decision document to reduce, avoid, or mitigate the eelgrass resources which would need to be removed as a part of the maintenance dredging event.
+A Public Notice on the project is expected in late summer 2018.
 Funding was provided in the FY17 work plan in the amount of \$150,000 to complete environmental coordination/permitting and start plans and specification documents leading to a solicitation.